 - Have worked at least 1,250 hours during the twelve-month period preceding the start of the leave; and

 - Be employed at a worksite where 50 or more employees are employed within 75 miles of that worksite.

-Columbia College will extend FMLA leave benefits to all Adult Higher Education (AHE) campus locations, though some AHE campus locations may not be covered by the FMLA.
+Columbia College will extend FMLA leave benefits to all venues nationwide, though some venue locations may not be covered by the FMLA.
 This policy shall not be viewed as a waiver of any of the College’s rights with respect to such leave.
-Although all campuses locations are eligible for leave, each employee must still meet the individual requirements.
+Although all locations are eligible for leave, each employee must still meet the individual requirements.